Oracle Complexity Separation in Convex Optimization: Proposed Algorithmic Framework and Main Result

-\pd{In this section we state the considered optimization problem and main assumptions, give a sketch of the idea of the framework, formally describe the proposed framework, as well as state the main general theorem, which we apply in the next section in three particular settings.}
+\aai{In this section we formally describe the proposed framework, state the main general theorem, which we apply in the next section in three particular settings, and give a sketch of the proof of the main result.}